-You can continue straight up the hill to longer walks on the Crags and to Bracklinn Falls or to finish the Town Heritage Trail, turn left along the small path that goes westward parallel to the track of the old railway line.
+You can continue straight up the hill to longer walks on the Crags and to Bracklinn Falls (please note that Bracklinn Bridge is currently closed, check for further information and updates before visiting this site) or to finish the Town Heritage Trail, turn left along the small path that goes westward parallel to the track of the old railway line.

 The coming of the railway to Callander in 1858 marked a huge change for both the town and its people.
 Before that, one coach a day had been the only connection to Stirling along a notoriously bad road.
 Now several trains a day made that journey at much greater speed.
 That allowed locals to travel more readily and made Callander accessible to many more visitors.